diegomarquez/side-scrolling-shooting-game/README.md

 		- Have spinners for X and Y coordinates
 		- The movement step should be the grid cell size on each coordinate

-	- Visual feedback if there are things missing in order to add a game-object to the scene.
-		- Flashing red or something

 	- require jQuery and jQueryUI once in the beginning of the editor
 	- Use LESS as a CSS preprocessor

 	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes
 		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap
 		- Redisign the interface
 			- Have 4 regions
+				- Top Left
-				- canvas
+					- Canvas
-				- Right of canvas
+				- Top Right
 					Scene name
-					Input controls.
 					Snap to grid toggle,
 					world movement spinners,
 					grid toggle,
 					world size
+					world step
+				- Bottom Left
-				- Bottom of canvas (Game Object Creation)
+					- Game Object Creation
+						- Select game object
+						- Select Update group
-				- Bottom right of canvas (Viewport and layers editing)
+						- Select viewports and layers
+						- Visual feedback if there are things missing in order to add a game-object to the scene.
+							- Flashing red or something
+				- Bottom Right
+					Viewport and layers editing (current implementation)

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method